Buying a House in a Conservation Area

 The level of restrictions placed on properties in a conservation area are there to keep the area special.
 The only real impact it will have on you, is if you want to:

-• Affect the biodiversity of the area.
-Protected species and habitats need to be considered if you are considering building works
+- Affect the biodiversity of the area.
+You need to consider protected species and habitats if you are planning building works.

 How to deal with planning application resistance or rejection